nikopj/nikopj.github.io/blog/auto-reload-latex.md

 The `-pvc` option allows for continuous previewing, which compiles the tex file at each write.
 As you could guess, `-pdf` option compiles the file to `report.pdf`.
-With the continous previewing, we want to keep `latexmk` command running.
+With the continuous previewing, we want to keep `latexmk` command running.
 It's useful to keep it in a separate terminal (don't push it to the background) as it will show us any warnings and compilation errors.
 When these happen, we can acknowledge the error with `Ctrl-D`, which tells `latexmk` to